Practical Guide to Quantum Phase Transitions in Quantum-Dot-Based Tunable Josephson Junctions: Conclusions

-For low-enough finite temperatures, which are nevertheless currently experimentally accessible, the physics of the system is governed by the two lowest many-body energy levels, whose energy difference determines the energy of Andreev bound states.
+For low-enough finite temperatures, which are nevertheless currently experimentally accessible (below 400~mK), the physics of the system is governed by the two lowest many-body energy levels, whose energy difference determines the energy of Andreev bound states.
 As a consequence the current-phase relations for different (low-enough) temperatures cross at a single point, and this crossing marks the quantum critical point (it should be stressed that this crossing point is \emph{not} equal to the position where the supercurrent goes through zero).
-We strongly suggest using this crossing as the way how to find the quantum phase transition directly from finite temperature data.
-The crossing method is not limited to the current-phase relation but works equally for any other quantity as a function of an arbitrary control parameter inducing the $0-\pi$ transition (Fig.~\ref{fig:FiniteT_test1}).
-Furthermore, we have tested the agreement between NRG and QMC methods, and found both of them reliable in the experimentally relevant range of temperatures.
+We propose using this crossing as an easy way how to find the quantum phase transition directly from finite temperature data.
+Moreover, the crossing method is quite universal in that it is not limited to the current-phase relation but works equally for any other quantity as a function of an arbitrary control parameter inducing the $0-\pi$ transition (Fig.~\ref{fig:FiniteT_test1}).

+Eventually, we have tested the status of the two state-of-the-art numerical methods (NRG and QMC) in the context of the experimentally relevant range of parameters of the superconducting single-impurity Anderson model.
+By extensive numerical comparisons we have confirmed the agreement between the NRG and QMC methods and, consequently, their reliability for modeling such Josephson junctions in the achievable range of temperatures.
+Even in their present implementations, they can be safely employed to pinpoint the parameter values characterizing a given device (optimally after the initial guess is framed by our analytical formulas) and for further simulations of their performance.